 Overall the year has been a great success for us as we launched some good free and premium ebooks.

 This premium ebook was launched in February this year.
-This presents everything you need to know to successfully carry out software testing in a small to large infrastructure.
-It is 132+ pages with full of practical and real-life examples which provide an easy way to master various software testing techniques.
+This presents everything you need to know to successfully carry out Software Testing in a small to large infrastructure.
+It is 132+ pages full of practical and real-life examples that provide an easy way to master various software testing techniques.

-#3.
-Free ebooks: Manual Testing Help ebook version 1 and 2.
+#3) Free ebooks: Manual Testing Help ebook versions 1 and 2.
 The content of both these eBooks is very useful to understand manual testing concepts, testing methodologies and preparing for software testing interviews.

 This premium package comes with everything you need to prepare for ISTQB and achieve success.
 The study material includes ISTQB exam details and tips, eBooks, 1200 normal practice questions, and 400+ PREMIUM questions with answers.